Carla Fernández: Brand

-Her proposal is contemporary and edgy with a warm and intellectual touch at the same time.
+Her work combines contemporary fashion with traditional indigenous clothing systems, emphasizing geometric construction and collaboration with artisan communities.
 This style is the result of 15 years of experience studying the Mexican Apparel, perceiving in it a striking design potential.
 Her line takes its roots in the same way that the French make their fashion inspired by royalty or the Japanese in the Kimono.
 The brand garments reflect the sophisticated system of indigenous clothing based on the use of the square and rectangle, and works to create contemporary garments that give a new dimension to the body and break the stereotypes that are exported to Mexico.
 The reinterpretation of this complex system, and working directly with artisans, is the hallmark of the brand, for which the tradition is not static fashion.

 In response to the COVID-19 pandemic, Fernández teamed up with ten artisans from Michoacan, Colima, Oaxaca, Chiapas, and Guerrero to make ecological face masks based upon traditional wooden masks.